insightsengineering/thevalidatoR/README.md

 ### Quickstart

-In your repository you should have a `.github/workflows/validatoR.yml` folder with GitHub Action similar to below:
+In your repository you should have a `.github/workflows/validatoR.yml` file with GitHub Action similar to below:

 ```yaml
 ---